cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 appear to in fact instantiate an OPRF with 128-(log_2(Q)/2) bits of security.
 Moreover, such attacks are only possible for those certain applications where the adversary can query the OPRF directly.
-In applications where such an oracle is not made available, or where OPRF keys are derived on a per-client basis such as in
-{{!I-D.irtf-cfrg-opaque}}, the security loss does not apply.
+In applications where such an oracle is not made available this security loss does not apply.

 In most cases, it would require an informed and persistent attacker to launch a highly expensive attack to reduce security to anything much